Nervous investors fill Swiss safes with cash, gold

 Fine art and property are also considered sure bets in troubled times.
 The Swiss housing market is booming and the price of fine art has been on the up.

-"Assets barely earn interest and blue-chip stocks move in one week what they used to move in one year," said Ulrich Koerner, chief operating officer of Swiss flagship bank UBS UBSN.VX.
+"Assets barely earn interest and blue-chip stocks move in one week what they used to move in one year," said Ulrich Koerner, chief operating officer of Swiss flagship bank UBS .

 "Against that backdrop, some people say they would rather buy a nice painting instead of a mutual fund."